 Bio3 - Chemical Life Sciences

-Bio3: Biomolecules, Bio-inspired materials and bioanalytical chemistry is located at the Department of Chemistry (University of Oslo, Norway).
-We are jointly interested in Molecular Interactions, Structure Formation and Cell Signaling, exploring the question What happens at Molecular and Cellular Interfaces and beyond?
+Bio3: Biomolecules, bio-inspired materials and bioanalytical chemistry is located at the Department of Chemistry (University of Oslo, Norway).
+We are interested in molecular interactions, biomembranes and cell signaling, which we investigate with a variety of different technologies.

-We can offer Master projects within bioanalyical chemistry, polymer chemistry, soft matter, protein crystallography, crystallography, molecular biology and protein chemistry.
-We also offer projects for bachelor students (KJM3010 og KJM3020) within the areas described above.
+We offer Master's projects within bioanalytical chemistry, polymer chemistry, soft matter, protein crystallography, molecular biology and protein chemistry.
+We also offer projects for Bachelor students (KJM3010, KJM3020 or KJM3030) within the areas described above.
 For some of the projects, it is helpful to have taken courses in molecular biology and/or protein chemistry.
 Best if you contact the individual supervisors depending on your field of interest.